ganlanyuan/fluid-email/README.md

 + Every element only can have a maximum of one class.
 But if you will bring css inline later, ignore this rule.
 + Don't use css shorthand like: font: 10px/18px Arial, sans-serif.
 + Give your images a short and simple name: like logo.png, not logo_email_2011_08.png.
++ Make sure the maximum width of the columns is not bigger than 320px (for Gmail App on Android).
++ Make sure the images are not wider than their container (for outlook 07/10/13).

 ## Process
 1. Write you css/sass